A headshot picture of Evan Poncelet, evaluation consultant.

 Evaluation Lead, Saskatchewan Health Research Foundation (2024 - present)

-Evaluation Specialist (Term), University of Saskatchewan School of Public Health (2023 - present)
+Evaluation Specialist (Term), University of Saskatchewan School of Public Health (2023 - 2026)

 Senior Policy Analyst, Nova Scotia Office of Addictions and Mental Health (2021-2024)